frankkn/NTHU_DeepLearning/readme.md

 In this assignment, you need to do following things:
 * Running the code and comprehense it
 * Writing your discovery in this notebook

+## Lab 16: Recommender Systems Tutorial
+In this tutorial, you would design a recommender system that recommends movies to users.
+When a user queries your system with (UserID, Timestamp), your system should return **a list of 10 movies in their MovieIDs** (MovieID1, MovieID2, ..., MovieID10)which the user might be interested in.